istaari/Leetcode/Thoughts.md

 - A `bitmask` is typically an integer where each bit (from right to left) represents a state or an element

 - `Bitwise manipulations` refer to operations that directly manipulate the individual bits of an integer using logical operators like AND, OR, XOR, NOT, and bit shifts.

+## Mathematical and Technical words

+- `Symmetry` - A property of a mathematical object that remains unchanged under some transformation